Particle density in diffusion-limited annihilating systems: Introduction

 \subsubsection{\thref{thm:UB,thm:EV_UB}, upper bounds for $d=1$}

-The starting point is to consider a sequential version of DLAS in which $A$-particles are released one at a time according to an arbitrary prescribed ordering.
+The starting point is to consider a sequential version of DLAS in which all $B$-particles are initially present and $A$-particles are released one at a time according to an arbitrary prescribed ordering.
 The first $A$-particle travels until it annihilates with a $B$-particle or time~$t$ elapses.
 Then, in this new environment, the next $A$-particle is released and does the same, and so on.
-For $\lambda_B =0$, \thref{lem:sequential.process} establishes that the occupation time of the root is stochastically larger in this variant than that in the original process.
+For $\lambda_B =0$, \thref{lem:sequential.process} establishes that the occupation time of the root is stochastically larger in this variant than in the original process.
 Moreover, the subadditivity result in \thref{lem:polarized_DLAS} reduces the problem to studying the one-sided version of DLAS with particles only at the positive integers.

 For \thref{thm:UB}, we run the sequential process on the half-line, releasing $A$-particles in order of their distance from the origin.
 We show that an $A$-particle starting at $k$ has probability $O(k^{-1/2})$ of visiting the origin in time~$t$ (\thref{lem:seq}).
 Summing over all $k$ from $1$ to $\sqrt{t}$ and using random walk concentration bounds to bound the contributions of particles starting beyond distance $\sqrt{t}$, we obtain a bound of $O(t^{1/4})$ on the number of distinct particles visiting the origin in the half-line process.
 If a particle visits the origin, we expect it to spend at most time $O(t^{1/2})$ up to time $t$ there, by basic properties of random walk, yielding the $O(t^{3/4})$ bound for the one-sided sequential process.